 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

-Ozaukee County is home to the Ozaukee Interurban Trail, a 30 mile paved trail based on the historic Interurban railway connecting Milwaukee to Sheboygan.
+Ozaukee County is home to the Ozaukee Interurban Trail (OIT), a 30-mile paved trail based on the historic Interurban railway connecting Milwaukee to Sheboygan.
 The trail connects the communities of Mequon, Thiensville, Cedarburg, Grafton, Port Washington and Belgium.
 Unlike many other bike trails, the Ozaukee Interurban Trail is free to the public for commuting and recreating.
 Along the entirety of the Trail are rest stops equipped with bike repair stations, seating, scenic overlooks, rest rooms and aesthetically constructed informational kiosks.

-In addition to providing an eco-friendly commute and recreational opportunities, the Ozaukee Interurban Trail also has several birding hotspots.
-The trail winds through forests, wetlands and urban parks and includes informative signs on the bird species a visitor is likely to encounter as well as conservation information.
+In addition to providing an eco-friendly commuting and recreational opportunities, the Ozaukee Interurban Trail also has several birding hotspots.
+The trail winds through and by woodlands/forests, riparian areas (e.g. Milwaukee River and Cedar Creek), grasslands, wetlands, Lake Michigan and several urban parks and golf courses in these various habitats and includes informative informational signs on the bird species a visitor is likely to encounter as well as other conservation information.

 The County has made a significant investment over the last 10 years in the development and maintenance of the OIT.
 The County budgets approximately $50,000 each year towards maintenance of the trails.